Table of Contents

-Ventral to the rectum lies the vagina and uterus in females or prostate, seminal glands and urinary bladder in males.
-While the superior part of the rectum is located retroperitoneally and sometimes a small part even intraperitoneally, the bigger inferior part with the rectal ampulla and the anal canal lies extraperitoneally.
+Ventral to the rectum lies the vagina and uterus in females or the prostate, seminal glands, and urinary bladder in males.
+Whereas the superior part of the rectum is located retroperitoneal and sometimes a small part is intraperitoneal, the larger inferior part with the rectal ampulla and the anal canal is extraperitoneal.

-This results, because a turnover of the peritoneum from rectum to uterus (in females) or to urinary bladder (in males) occurs at the perineal flexure.
-There a peritoneal recess is formed at the lowest point of the peritoneal cavity, the rectouterine pouch (of Douglas) in females and the rectovesical pouch in males.
-In females the vesicouterine pouch is formed additionally due to the turnover of the peritoneum from urinary bladder to uterus.
+This association arises because the turnover of the peritoneum from the rectum to the uterus (in females) or to the urinary bladder (in males) occurs at the perineal flexure.
+A peritoneal recess is formed at the lowest point of the peritoneal cavity (the rectouterine pouch of Douglas in females and the rectovesical pouch in males).
+In females, the vesicouterine pouch is formed due to the turnover of the peritoneum from the urinary bladder to the uterus.

-According to the different peritoneal location of the rectum you differentiate clinically a mobile rectum (retro- or intraperitoneal) and a fixed rectum (extraperitoneal).
-The rectum is surrounded by relocatable connective tissue, the paraproctium.
+According to the different peritoneal location of the rectum, a mobile rectum (retro- or intraperitoneal) and a fixed rectum (extraperitoneal) can be differentiated clinically.
+The rectum is surrounded by the paraproctium.

-The structure of the rectal wall principally corresponds to the rest of the digestive tract with mucosa, muscularis and adventitia.
+The structure of the rectal wall corresponds to the rest of the digestive tract, with mucosa, muscularis, and adventitia.
 But what the colon taenia lack, the rectum has a continuous longitudinal layer instead.
-Furthermore, there are no haustra and epiploic appendices.
+Furthermore, there are no haustra or epiploic appendices.
 The transverse rectal folds correspond to the semilunar folds.

-In the rectum, the whole colon has simple columnar epithelium with crypts and goblet cells, this area is called colorectal zone.
+In the rectum, the whole colon is lined by a simple columnar epithelium with crypts and goblet cells; this area is called the colorectal zone.
 At the supratransitional line, the rectal epithelium changes into the mucosal epithelium of the anal canal.
-This can be divided in three zones:
+This can be divided into 3 zones:

-- Transitional zone: On level of the anal columns, between the supratransitional line and the dentate line; change from columnar to stratified non-keratinized squamous epithelium
+- Transitional zone: on the level of the anal columns between the supratransitional line and the dentate line; changes from columnar to stratified non-keratinized squamous epithelium

-- Cutaneous zone (perianal skin): Inferior to the anodermal line with stratified keratinized squamous epithelium; strong pigmentation of the skin, sweat and sebaceous glands, hair follicles
+- Cutaneous zone (perianal skin): inferior to the anodermal line with stratified keratinized squamous epithelium; strong pigmentation of the skin, sweat and sebaceous glands, and hair follicles

-The closure of the anus is provided by different structures, which are called the continence organ in their entirety.
-This seals the straight intestine to not let solid, liquid and gassy intestinal contents outside.
-Following structures aid the continence organ:
+Closure of the anus is provided by different structures, which are called the continence organ in their entirety.
+Closure of the anus seals the straight intestine, so solid, liquid, or gassy intestinal content is not expelled.
+The following structures aid the continence organ: